People with mesothelioma cancer have just a few universally approved treatment options. Not long ago, they had even fewer.

 Extrapleural Pneumonectomy for Pleural Mesothelioma

-Extrapleural pneumonectomy (EPP) is the most invasive mesothelioma surgery and was one of the first procedures available to pleural mesothelioma patients.
+Extrapleural pneumonectomy (EPP) is the most aggressive form of pleural mesothelioma surgery.
+It was one of the first procedures available to pleural mesothelioma patients.
 The first cited use of EPP, in an article published in the Annals of Thoracic Surgery, was in 1958.
-For the next half-century, this procedure was one of the most often-used treatment approaches for patients with early stage pleural mesothelioma.
+For the next half-century, this procedure was one of the most often-used treatment approaches for patients with early-stage pleural mesothelioma.

-• The protective membrane between the chest and lung cavity, which is known as pleura and where pleural mesothelioma forms
+• The protective membrane between the chest and lung cavity, which is the pleura and where pleural mesothelioma forms

 • Part of the pericardium, a protective lining around the heart